 Lockdown helped to widened shoppable livestreaming in China to 30- and 40-somethings and accelerate uptake among audiences in lower tier cities outside the nation’s ecommerce heartlands of Shanghai, Beijing and Guangzhou.
 What ensued was an intensification of the battle for eyeballs – or liuliang jingji (‘the traffic economy’)⁷ – with social media platforms such as Tencent’s WeChat, Douyin, and social commerce app Xiaohongshu, also known as Red, all launching livestreaming capabilities in 2020.

 Each is aimed at a slightly different demographic and each offers a slightly differently mix of products, from high-end luxury fashion and cosmetics to everyday groceries.

 Older users tend to have a higher purchase intent and prefer the privacy of platforms such as WeChat, where they can ask live hosts one-on-one questions about specific product features.
-Younger audiences, by contrast, enjoy the social media element and spend more time browsing and chatting on open platforms such as Weibo.
-All shoppable livestreaming China operates in broadly the same manner, however, with livestreams either hosted at a brand’s official online store or at a third-party channel, whether that is a studio, a real-world pop-up event or even on the beach.
+Younger audiences, by contrast, enjoy the more rowdy social media element and spend more time browsing and chatting on open platforms such as Weibo.
+All shoppable livestreaming in China operates in broadly the same manner, however, with livestreams either hosted at a brand’s official online store or at a third-party channel, whether that is a studio, a real world pop-up event or even on the beach.

 Δ Austin Li, the so-called 'Lipstick King,' who famously sold 15,000 lipsticks in five minutes on Singles Day 2018.